Launched in 1976 and still growing

 |The Gladstone Working Pottery Museum Story here>|

 I started my career in the pottery industry as a Production Management Trainee at Josiah Wedgwood and Sons, Barlaston, Stoke-on-Trent and it was there, during my 5-year training course, that I started collecting the wonderful words of the potteries.
 Actually, I don't know why I did it.
 But it seemed fun at the time.
-Getting the words and their definitions into print was a great boost to my ego!
+Getting the words and their definitions into print was just great!

 This blog was created 30 years later when I had a little more time on my hands and the technology was developing and becoming easier.